SiddhanthNB/duo-orm/README.md

 ## Core Philosophy

 your-orm is built on a simple idea: you are in explicit control of the 'Unit of Work'.
-The API has two predictable modes:
+The API has two predictable modes and each `Database(...)` you instantiate manufactures its own `db.Model` base.
+Models from `db1.Model` and `db2.Model` stay isolated—even if they point to the same physical database—so you can safely manage multiple connections in one app (just keep each model hierarchy tied to its owning `db`).

 *   **Default Mode ("Statement-Driven"):** By default, every call (`.save()`, `.first()`) is its own "micro-transaction."
 The ORM creates a short-lived session that only knows about the single object you are operating on.
 It will predictably not see related objects, guaranteeing a simple, single-statement operation.